-Small intestinal bacterial overgrowth (SIBO) is a condition that occurs when an excessive number of bacteria colonize the small intestine.
+Small intestinal bacterial overgrowth (SIBO) occurs when large numbers of bacteria colonize the small intestine.
 It can cause bloating, diarrhea, or constipation.
 Treatment options include antibiotics, fecal transplant, and dietary changes.

 The small intestine is not able to handle high numbers of bacteria.
 When a person eats, these bacteria begin to ferment the food.
 In some people, this causes symptoms.

 SIBO appears to be related to irritable bowel syndrome (IBS).
 People with IBS are

 In this article, we discuss the symptoms, risk factors, and complications of SIBO.
 We also look at the best diets to relieve the symptoms.

 The symptoms of SIBO can vary from person to person, depending on how mild or severe the overgrowth of bacteria is and whether someone has any coexisting conditions.

 - unexplained vitamin deficiencies, especially a vitamin B12 deficiency

 The type of microbe that is overgrowing may also determine the symptoms.
 Research suggests that hydrogen-producing bacteria are more associated with diarrhea, while methane-producing species are more associated with constipation.